bodrick/awesome/TOPICS.md

 ## opera-extension

 *   [webextension-toolbox/generator-web-extension](https://github.com/webextension-toolbox/generator-web-extension) - Advanced WebExtension generator that creates everything you need to get started with cross-browser web-extension development.

-## web-extension

-*   [webextension-toolbox/generator-web-extension](https://github.com/webextension-toolbox/generator-web-extension) - Advanced WebExtension generator that creates everything you need to get started with cross-browser web-extension development.
-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file
-*   [puemos/hls-downloader](https://github.com/puemos/hls-downloader) - Web Extension for sniffing and downloading HTTP Live streams (HLS)
-*   [WorldBrain/Memex](https://github.com/WorldBrain/Memex) - Browser extension to curate, annotate, and discuss the most valuable content and ideas on the web.
-As individuals, teams and communities.

 ## yeoman